Heads or Tails? (2025 film): Production

 Principal photography took place in Lazio and Tuscany in late 2024.
 Filming was completed by December 2024.

 Release

 Alex C. Lo, Matteo Zoppis, Nadia Tereszkiewicz, and Alessio Rigo de Righi at the Heads or Tails? photocall at the 78th Locarno Film Festival.

 Rai Cinema International Distribution owns the international sales rights to the film.
 A promotional clip was released on 20 May 2025.
 The film was screened in the Un Certain Regard section of the 78th Cannes Film Festival on 22 May 2025.
 In August 2025, Samuel Goldwyn Films acquired the North American rights.
 The film received a theatrical release in Italy on 2 October 2025.
+The film was released in theaters and on demand on in the United States on 10 April 2026.